pomsky-lang/pomsky/book/src/language-tour/character-classes.md

 letters.
 However, it also matches a few other characters, e.g. the question mark `?`.

 The reason is that rulex uses Unicode, a standard that assigns every character a numeric value.
-When we write `'0'-'z'`, rulex assumes that we want to match any character whose numeric value is somewhere between the value of `'0'` and the value of `'z'`.
-This works well for letters (e.g.
+When we write <rulex>`'0'-'z'`, rulex assumes that we want to match any character whose numeric value is somewhere between the value of <rulex>`'0'` and the value of <rulex>`'z'`.
-`'a'-'Z'`) and numbers (`'0'-'9'`), because these have consecutive numbers in Unicode.
+This works well for letters (e.g. <rulex>`'a'-'Z'`) and numbers (<rulex>`'0'-'9'`), because these have consecutive numbers in Unicode.
 However, there are some special characters between digits, uppercase letters and lowercase letters:

 | Character | Unicode value |
 | --------- | ------------- |